mgalloy/idldoc/docs/idldoc-tutorial.rst

 Introduction
 ------------

 IDLdoc generates nicely formatted API documentation directly from IDL source code.
 If the documentation is kept close to the code itself is much more likely to be kept up-to-date.
-As much as possible is generated directly from the source code, making IDLdoc useful even if there are no specially formatted comments at all in the source code.
+As much as possible the documentation produced by IDLdoc is generated directly from the source code, making IDLdoc useful even if there are no specially formatted comments at all in the source code.

 IDLdoc's goals are to: